Analysis | A ‘second summer’ brought record warmth to much of the U.S.: Here’s how rare that is

 This year brought an extreme example of a second summer to Boston.
 The city picked up 4.3 inches of snow the day before Halloween, establishing an all-time record for the snowiest October.
 Its temperature then dropped into the 20s the next day, yet when the weather pattern shifted, the city managed to hit 70 degrees five times in the past week.
 Sidewalk dining was booming in the city and its suburbs as people sought to take advantage of the warmth before winter truly settled in.

 On average, every second or third year features a prominent second summer in Boston; 2017 did, as did 2015 — like in New York City — and 2010.
-The second summer of 2010 was especially noteworthy since the temperature at Logan Airport peaked at 78 degrees late in October.
+The second summer of 2010 was especially noteworthy, since the temperature at Logan Airport peaked at 78 degrees late in October.

-Even more remarkable is an episode we didn’t quite know how to handle — three days of extreme February warmth in 2017 that met our criteria for a second summer, but occurred in the heart of New England winter.
+Even more remarkable is an episode we didn’t quite know how to handle — three days of extreme February warmth in 2017 that met our criteria for a second summer but occurred in the heart of New England winter.

 Great Lakes and Upper Midwest